Vestibular Rehabilitation Therapy (VRT)

 What should you expect from vestibular rehabilitation therapy?

-When should vestibular rehabilitation therapy be avoided or delayed?
+When should vestibular rehabilitation therapy be delayed?

 When should you worry about dizziness?